saysimple/saysimple-plugin-devkit/README.md

 __output__

-The function returns the setting if it exist otherwise it will fall back to the default value
+The function returns the setting if it exists otherwise it will fall back to the default value

 __usage__